gmusic-utils/gmusic.js/README.md

 > Music cannot be uploaded via webdriver instance nor incognito window
 >
 > If you don't want to contaminate your personal account, create a new user profile in Chrome.

+For exactly one track, tag it with the following via "Edit Info" in Google Music":

 Once your Google account is registered and the music is uploaded, extract the cookies for our test suite via: